dattanirjhar/Voice-Classification-Adv/README.md

 This repository hosts a multiclass voice recognition project like the previous multiclass classification model, enabling the classification of audio input into several distinct categories.
 It leverages state-of-the-art machine learning techniques to accurately identify and categorize different voice commands or speech patterns.
 This project aims to provide a robust and efficient solution for applications such as voice-controlled systems, automated transcription services, and advanced audio analysis.

-Here we have used the previous model and tested it on the same audio sample by different singers.
+Here we have used the previous model and tested it on the same song sung by different singers.

 ## Features